nunoatgithub/shm-rpc-bridge/README.md

 The CI runs automatically on every push to `master` and tests all Python versions (3.8-3.13) on both `ubuntu-latest` and `macos-latest`.

 **Jobs:**
-- `test`: Runs pytest across all OS/Python combinations (12 jobs total)
+- `test`: Runs pytest across all OS/Python combinations
 - `lint`: Runs ruff linting once (Python 3.8, Linux only)
 - `type-check`: Runs mypy type checking once (Python 3.8, Linux only)